Qualtrics: Initial public offering (IPO)

 On 26 July 2020, SAP announced its intent to take Qualtrics public through an IPO in the United States.
-According to SAP, the decision to go public was made due to Qualtrics' performance since the acquisition, with 2019 cloud growth in excess of 40 percent.
-SAP's stated intent is to remain the majority shareholder.
+According to SAP, the decision to go public was made due to Qualtrics's performance since the acquisition, with 2019 cloud growth in excess of 40 percent.
+SAP's stated intent was to remain the majority shareholder.
 While acknowledging that the spinoff made financial sense due to market conditions, Patrick Moorhead, founder and principal analyst at Moor Insight & Strategy, felt there was also a corporate culture clash.
 In his view, SAP couldn't find a way to co-exist with the younger, more nimble Qualtrics.
 On January 28, 2021, Qualtrics began trading on the Nasdaq at $41.85 per share.
 After reaching an intraday high a week later above $57, the stock settled into a trading range from approximately $30 to $40 for the remainder of the first half of 2021.
 As of June, 2022, the stock had fallen as low as $12.71 and generally hovered around $13.25.

-On January 11, 2021, technical trade media noted that Brad Anderson, a high level executive of Microsoft, was leaving for Qualtrics.
+In January 2021, Brad Anderson, a high level executive of Microsoft, joined Qualtrics as president of products and services.

-In May 2022, Qualtrics announced that they will go live on Amazon Web Services (AWS) cloud infrastructure in London in the second half of 2022.
-Qualtrics customers will be able to access Qualtrics XM/OS platform locally via AWS London region.
-Furthermore, Qualtrics announced that they will be opening a London office and customer experience centre.
+In May 2022, Qualtrics announced that they would go live on Amazon Web Services (AWS) cloud infrastructure in London in the second half of 2022.
+Qualtrics customers would be able to access Qualtrics XM/OS platform locally via AWS London region.
+Furthermore, Qualtrics announced that they would be opening a London office and customer experience centre.